nadavc2c/TA-ob-openai-chatgpt/README.md

 5. Compatible with Add-On Builder.
 6. And more.

 Notice: This is a public version of the app, so things might work differently for you.
-If you have any requests or run into any problems, or if you want to contribute, feel free to do so on GitHub.
+If you have any requests or run into any problems, or if you want to contribute, feel free to do so on GitHub.\
+Disclaimers: AI is not a magic solution, and may produce inaccurate information.

 We hope you find this add-on useful.